philmccarthy24/selfbalancingrobot/readme.md

 ## Software

-The development system runs Raspian Buster, although I'd like to use something like BuildRoot for the final system (with a mostly read-only FS to prevent SD card wear).
+The development system runs Raspian Buster.
+Eventually I'd like to use a mostly read-only FS to prevent SD card wear and protect against corruption when the power is shut off suddenly.

 The main functional components are: